 - Ranked highly among the top 100 hospitality and tourism programs in the world for research in the industry by Journal of Hospitality and Tourism Research

 - Awarded a seven-year renewed accreditation in spring 2010 by the Accreditation Commission for Programs in Hospitality Administration (ACPHA).
 This significant achievement was the result of a 12-month self-study process and a three-day intensive site visit by a team of commissioners.
-HRM originally achieved accreditation in 1995 and will be up for renewal in 2016.
+SHRM originally achieved accreditation in 1995 and will be up for renewal in 2016.

 - 10% international students, leading the University in international student enrollment